colin-gourlay/sundown-sessions/src/content/releases/d/david-bowie/lets-dance/index.md

 ---
 ## About

-Let's Dance is the fifteenth studio album by David Bowie, released on EMI America Records in 1983.
+Produced by Nile Rodgers, *Let's Dance* marked a significant commercial breakthrough and introduced Bowie to a whole new mainstream audience.

 It topped the UK Albums Chart and became his best-selling studio album, spawning three international hits: 'Let's Dance', 'China Girl', and 'Modern Love'.
-Produced by Nile Rodgers, it marked a significant commercial breakthrough and introduced Bowie to a whole new mainstream audience.